solid/user-stories/README.md

 * As a Solid user, I’d like to public my professional credentials on my Pod, so I can use it as a CV
 * As a Solid user, I’d like a sync app to automatically upload my contacts and pictures to my Pod, so I don’t have to enter them manually
 * As a Solid user, I’d like to get a notification when any of my contacts have a Pod, so I can quickly get rid of the “empty desert” feeling when I get started
+* As a Solid user, I want to publish huge data set, so it is easy to be accessed and can be explored using SPARQL.

 ## Solid App Users